koficodedat/AlgorithmJS/doc/data-structure.md

         Added Functions:
         - mat(): Matrix. returns the Matrix
+        - createEmpty(): Matrix. initialize a 0 x 0 empty matrix
-        - set( rowDim, colDim, [ number, ], shouldReturn? ): void | Matrix. initialize a rowDim x colDim matrix with array values provided and an optional return parameter.
+        - set( rowDim, colDim, [ number, ]): Matrix. initialize a rowDim x colDim matrix with array values provided.
         - row( number ): Vector. returns a row vector of the row number passed.
         - col( number ): Vector. returns a column vector of the row number passed.
-        - val(row, col  ): Matrix. returns the value situated at the row x col index in the current matrix.
+        - val(row, col  ): number. returns the value situated at the row x col index in the current matrix.
         - seek( row, col ): boolean. 'seeks' for the existence of a value a particular row x column combination in the current matrix.
         - diag( row, col  ): Vector. returns a left to right diagonal vector from the row number passed in of teh current matrix.
         - antiDiag(row, col ): Vector. returns a right to left diagonal vector from the row number passed in of teh current matrix.